continuedev/amplified.dev/index.md

 ## Introduction

 In the era of [Large Language Models (LLMs)](https://www.youtube.com/watch?v=zjkBMFhNj_g), software development is becoming increasingly automated by AI copilots.
 Many folks are forecasting that AI will replace developers in as little as a few years, while investors declare the arrival of superhuman AI software engineers.
-This has scared some developers, annoyed others, and overall increased our collective anxiety.
+This worries some developers and annoys others.

 Our motivation with `amplified.dev` is to instead 1) empower developers and 2) raise awareness of systemic issues we’ve seen in how engineering organizations are adopting, using, and evolving AI software development systems.